BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Proposed Method

 \section{Proposed Method}

 In this section, we present our three main modifications and improvements for the multi-object tracking-based tracking-by-detection methods.
-By integrating those into the celebrated ByteTrack~\cite{zhang2021bytetrack}, we present two new state-of-the-art trackers, BoT-SORT and BoT-SORT-ReID.
-BoT-SORT-ReID is a BoT-SORT extension including re-identification module.
+By integrating these into the celebrated ByteTrack~\cite{zhang2021bytetrack}, we present two new state-of-the-art trackers, BoT-SORT and BoT-SORT-ReID.
+BoT-SORT-ReID is a BoT-SORT extension including a re-identification module.
 Refer to Appendix~\ref{appendix:algorithm} for pseudo-code of ours BoT-SORT-ReID.
-The pipeline of our algorithm is present in Fig~\ref{fig:alg_flow}.
+The pipeline of our algorithm is presented in Fig~\ref{fig:alg_flow}.